Clyde0513/large-scale-data-mining/Readme.md

 Observations:
 - Increasing K from 3 to 5 gave a noticeable improvement; further increases likely yield diminishing returns relative to extra compute.
-- Arithmetic and local-reasoning noise identified in Q12 is specifically addressed by self-consistency — diverse samples "average out" random slips.
+- Arithmetic and local-reasoning noise identified in Q12 is specifically addressed by self-consistency: diverse samples "average out" random slips.
 - Remaining errors tend to be "structural" (wrong problem interpretation from the start), which requires better supervision or data quality rather than more sampling.

 > **Overall conclusion from Task 5:** Inference-time self-consistency is a powerful, training-free complement to LoRA SFT.
 It specifically targets the arithmetic noise that persists after fine-tuning and achieves large gains at the cost of K× more inference compute.